dqgorelick/tabbo/README.md

 # Tabbo
-Chrome Tab Management Hotkeys!
+Chrome/Firefox Tab Management Hotkeys!

 ## What is this??
-Tabbo is a hotkeys management tool built specially for Google Chrome.
-It is built with the intention to be combined with other window management softwares to maximize productivity, and minimize the annoying mouse draggy, sometimes accidentally pop-offing, vanilla chrome UI/UX.
+Tabbo is a hotkeys management tool built for Chrome and Firefox.
+It should work for any browsers based on these two.
+It is built with the intention to be combined with other window management softwares to maximize productivity, and minimize the annoying mouse draggy, sometimes accidentally pop-offing, vanilla browser UI/UX.

-You can modify the hotkeys by navigating to chrome://settings/extensions/configureCommands in your chrome window.
+You can modify the hotkeys by navigating to the plugin and clicking settings.

 The app features hotkeys for:
 - moving tabs left and right